-The Strategy does not have sustainable investments as its objective and does not make any commitment to include a minimum proportion of sustainable investments.
+The Strategy promotes a broad range of environmental and social characteristics through its direct investments in issuers of equities ("Investee Companies") as described below.
+However, the Strategy does not have sustainable investments as its objective and does not make any commitment to include a minimum proportion of sustainable investments.